Hire in Brazil

 According to the Labour Code, an employee may be absent from work, without any prejudice to his or her salary, in the following situations:

-accompanying a spouse or partner to medical appointments and follow-up examinations during their pregnancy: two days;
+accompanying a spouse or partner to medical appointments and follow-up examinations during their pregnancy: up to 6 medical appointments;

 Collective bargaining agreements may also provide other types of paid leave that must be observed by the company.